 After his death, Abraham Lincoln's body was carried through New York on a train.
 This funeral train slowed down, or came to a complete stop, at many stations along the way.
 According to some, every April it still makes that journey, much to the shock and surprise of onlookers.
 As the story goes, the train will make an appearance along the same railroad tracks, and on the same day, each April.
 The train is described as having a blue light and draped with funeral bunting.
 The coffin of the fallen president is also visible, draped in an American flag.
 People who witness this train also mention the dozens of ghost soldiers who appear to salute the train as it passes.
 After the procession has passed by, clocks in the immediate area are found to be six minutes behind, apparently as a result of the stop made by this ghostly train at the local station.

 Every culture has ghost stories, and almost anywhere you go in the world or in the United States, you'll discover spooky tales of hauntings.
+Many of these stories are true or have a foundation in the truth albeit exaggerated in their telling over the years.
 Whether you're on a hike, touring a ship, or staying in a hotel, you'll hear ghost stories about people who have died but still remain long after their bodies have ceased to walk this earth.